deepdrive/deepdrive/docs/tutorial/cloud/cloud.md

 /home/YOURUSERNAME/Deepdrive/deepdrive-sim-linux-3.1.20191112232556/DeepDrive/Binaries/Linux/DeepDrive
 ```

-You can continue running the rest of our examples [here](https://docs.deepdrive.io/#examples)
+You can continue testing things out by running the rest of our examples [here](https://docs.deepdrive.io/#examples)